Skip to content

 Setting a variable

-Within a transaction's context, one can set a named variable with its type specified through the type of the value:
+Within a transaction's (session's, or statement's) context, one can set a named variable with its type specified through the type of the value:

 select omni_var.set('my_variable', true)